 —D Magazine

-Select and Historical Press
+Select / Historical Press

 Press Conference, Hunan.
 China

-“I find myself increasingly applauding artists whose work succeeds in creating a vibrant experience that isn’t easy to categorize, those responsible for creating art which happens in between a specific medium or practice.
-I also gravitate towards an artist who is capable of creating a self-contained world, a feat not to be undervalued.
-That being said, I have a great admiration for the work of Thomas Riccio, a cross-disciplinary artist who, recently, has become more well-known for his work in the world of performance and theater, although he is equally at home in the gallery. ”
+I find myself increasingly applauding artists whose work creates a vibrant experience that isn’t easy to categorize, those responsible for creating art that happens in between specific media or practices.
+I also gravitate toward an artist capable of creating a self-contained world, a feat not to be undervalued.
+That being said, I have a great admiration for the work of Thomas Riccio, a cross-disciplinary artist who has recently become better known for his work in performance and theater, although he is equally at home in the gallery.

 “I wake when my body decides.
 Coffee espresso outside.
 Look at the vines on salvaged metal trellises from a scrapyard.
 In fall, they’re changing in ways I can feel but not name.
 A bird I don’t recognize.
 Clouds are performing their dissolution.
 I’m not observing—I’m participating.
 The world tells me what it’s doing if I stand still enough.
 I pet my dogs, Oskar and Pierre.
 I love them so. ”